xpinjection/library-warehouse/README.md

 [Pact](https://docs.pact.io/) is used to describe and manage REST API contracts.

-To generate and publish pacts following command could be used: `mvn clean package pact:publish -Dpact.skip.publish=false`.
+To generate and publish pacts following command could be used: `./mvnw clean package pact:publish -Dpact.skip.publish=false`.

 Use system variable `pact.skip.publish` to control generated pacts publishing to the Pact Broker.
 The Pact Broker configuration is located in `pom.xml` and could be overridden with system properties as well.